My personal website is my home on the web.

 This site uses Hugo to render my Markdown content to my HTML templates.
 I also use Hugo for things like asset minification and Sass transpiling.
 I love Hugo because it’s feature-rich, extremely fast (it takes less than a tenth of a second for a full build), and does exactly what I want it to.

-In the beginning, this site didn’t have any build step, and I wrote every line of HTML, CSS, and JavaScript by hand.
+At the start, this site didn’t have any build step, and I wrote every line of HTML, CSS, and JavaScript by hand.
 This approach was extremely tedious, so I only wrote a few posts like this.

 On June 6, 2025, I switched to build.py, a custom SSG I wrote in Python.
 Build.py was an acceptable solution, but it was slow, complex, and was very limited in what it could do.
 I eventually solved this on July 10 by switching to Hugo.